ficlabapp/flt/SPECIFICATION.md

 | 0x0400 | MONO      | Monospaced text     |
 | 0x0800 |           | RESERVED            |

+### SUPERTEXT & SUBTEXT

+These flags are mutually exclusive, and SHOULD NOT be enabled at the same time.
+Implementations of this format MUST gracefully handle cases where both are enabled.
+The display behavior where both are enabled is undefined.

 ### RESET

 Resets any persistent state (e.g. links, tooltips) that may otherwise apply to